 Types of Splunk software licenses

-Splunk Enterprise licenses
+Splunk Platform licenses

-Standard Splunk Enterprise license
+The Splunk Enterprise license

-Enterprise Trial license
+The Splunk Enterprise Trial license

 Sales Trial license

-Certain license programs provide access to Dev/Test licenses to operate Splunk software in a non-production environment.
-If you are using a Dev/Test license, you will see a Dev/Test stamp on the left side of the navigation bar in Splunk Web.
-The Dev/Test personalized license can be used only for a standalone Splunk Enterprise deployment.
+- After installing a Dev/Test license, you will see a Dev/Test stamp on the left side of the navigation bar in Splunk Web.

-A Dev/Test license does not stack with an Enterprise license.
-If you install a Dev/Test license over an Enterprise license, it replaces the Enterprise license file.
+A Dev/Test license will not stack with a Splunk Enterprise license.
+If you install a Dev/Test license with a Splunk Enterprise license, it will replace the Splunk Enterprise license file.

-A number of features that are available with the Enterprise license are disabled in Splunk Free, including:
+For a list of features that are disabled in Splunk Free, see About Splunk Free.